Waste Diversion in Offices

 About the new process

-Our office waste collection procedures will change to support the University's goal of diverting 95% of waste from landfills.
+Our office waste collection procedures support the University's goal of diverting 95% of waste from landfills.
 Waste can be diverted by being reused

 , or composted